Sapphirine/202112-24-Prediction-System-on-price-and-consumption-of-Avocados/README.md

 # 202112-24-Prediction-System-on-price-and-consumption-of-Avocados
+## Original Dataset
-## The original dataset is kept in the HitoricalData folder.
+The original dataset is an existing dataset named Avocado Prices which is publicly available on Kaggle https://www.kaggle.com/neuromusic/avocado-prices.
+And we upload it in the HitoricalData folder.
 ## The data processing code is kept in the DataProcessing folder.
 ## The code for training and the trained models are saved in ModelsAndTraining folder.
 ### The code to generate a prediction result and the prediction in csv are kept in ModelsPrediction folder.